lottmarcos/alg1_wp1/README.md

-college work project about the 2-SAT algorithm.
+college work project about the 2-SAT algorithm using graphs.